Patient education: Testicular cancer (Beyond the Basics)

 Side effects and complications related to treatment depend upon the type of treatment used and the severity of the disease.

 Fertility issues — Testicular cancer frequently occurs in younger men who have not begun or completed having children.
 Treatment with surgery, radiation, or chemotherapy can reduce or eliminate sperm production, causing infertility.
-For reasons that are not well understood, up to 50 percent of men with testicular cancer have a low number of sperm, even before treatment.
+For reasons that are not well understood, up to 50 percent of men with testicular cancer have a low number of sperm even before treatment.

 For these reasons, men preparing to have treatment for testicular cancer should consider storing their sperm for future use.
 The storage process is called semen cryopreservation and involves storing semen at very low temperatures.
 Cryopreservation requires that a man give several samples of semen.
 Ideally, a semen sample should be collected in a clinician's office after masturbation; if this is not possible, the man may be allowed to collect a sample at home in a sterile laboratory container or chemical-free condom.
-(See "Patient information: Evaluation of the infertile couple (Beyond the Basics)".)
+(See "Patient education: Evaluation of the infertile couple (Beyond the Basics)".)

 Even men with very low sperm counts (before cancer treatment) should be encouraged to store their sperm.
 Intracytoplasmic sperm injection (ICSI) is a type of infertility treatment that requires a very small number of sperm.

 Men who are unable to store sperm before treatment may still be able to father a child after treatment, depending upon the type and amount of treatment used.
-(See "Patient information: Treatment of male infertility (Beyond the Basics)".)
+(See "Patient education: Treatment of male infertility (Beyond the Basics)".)

 Chemotherapy side effects — There are a number of side effects and complications that can develop as a result of chemotherapy.
 These can be divided into acute side effects (that occur during and shortly after treatment) and long-term risks.